-Hulu Plus has four different plans and then 9 “add-on” features to customize it.
+Hulu Plus has two main plans and then “add-on” features for full customization.

-The base plan is $5.99 a month, making it cheaper than Netflix ($12.99/mo for High Definition) and Amazon Prime ($119/year), and comes with a free trial.
-The $5.99 per month plan has limited commercials but if you want to skip commercials entirely, it's $11.99 a month.
+The Base Plan is $5.99 a month, making it cheaper than Netflix ($12.99/mo for the Standard HD plan) and Amazon Prime ($119/year), and comes with a free trial.
+The $5.99 per month plan has limited commercials.
+Turning off Ads is an Add-on that makes it $11.99 a month.

 If you want to watch anything on Hulu, you'll have to buy the subscription.